haiwen/seafile-admin-docs/manual/extension/libreoffice_online.md

     From Seafile 12.0, Seafile support integrating CollaboraOnline server on the same host (only support deploying with [Docker](../setup/setup_pro_by_docker.md) with sufficient cores and RAM), as you can follow the steps in this manual.

     Otherwise, you can follow the [official document](https://sdk.collaboraonline.com/docs/installation/CODE_Docker_image.html#code-docker-image) to deploy CollaboraOnline server on a separate host.
-Then you should follow [here](#Libreoffice-server-on-a-separate-host) to configurate `seahub_settings.py` to enable online office.
+Then you should follow [here](#Libreoffice-server-on-a-separate-host) to configure `seahub_settings.py` to enable online office.

 Download the `collabora.yml`